roiguri/My-Cook-Book/docs/project-tracking.md

 2. Fix text alignment for recipes
 3. Complete the "Propose a Recipe" form functionality
 4. Implement server-side handling of recipe submissions
+5. add footnote for logo on all pages

 ### ✅ Completed